Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Thawed Gaussian wavepacket dynamics

 \subsection{Local harmonic TGWD}

-In his original thawed Gaussian approximation,\cite{Heller:1975,Heller:1981a} Heller avoided the expensive evaluation of expectation values needed in the variational approximation (\ref{eq:V_VGA}) by making the \emph{local harmonic approximation} to the potential at the center of the Gaussian.
-In other words, the effective potential in Eq.~(\ref{eq:V_eff}) depends on $\psi$ only via $q_{t}$ and its coefficients
+In his original thawed Gaussian approximation,\cite{Heller:1975,Heller:1981a} Heller did not invoke the variational principle and avoided the expensive evaluation of expectation values needed in Eq. (\ref{eq:V_VGA}) by making the \emph{local harmonic approximation}, in which the effective potential in Eq.~(\ref{eq:V_eff}) depends on $\psi$ only via $q_{t}$ and its coefficients

-are the coefficients of the truncated, second-order Taylor expansion of $V(\hat{q})$ about the point $q_{t}$.
-Note that Heller's local harmonic TGWD (\ref{eq:V_LHA_1}) can be obtained from the variational TGWD (\ref{eq:V_VGA}) if the local harmonic approximation is used to evaluate the expectation values $\langle\hat{V}^{(j)}\rangle$.
-In Sec.~\ref{sec:VGA_w_V_appr}, we prove this statement more generally, for an arbitrary local quadratic approximation for $V$.
+are the coefficients of the truncated, second-order Taylor expansion of $V(\hat{q})$ about $q_{t}$.
+Heller's local harmonic TGWD (\ref{eq:V_LHA_1}) can be also obtained from the variational TGWD (\ref{eq:V_VGA}) if the local harmonic approximation is used to evaluate the expectation values $\langle \hat{V}^{(j)}\rangle$.
+In Sec.~\ref{sec:VGA_w_V_appr}, we prove this statement for an arbitrary \textquotedblleft local quadratic\textquotedblright \ approximation for $V$.

 If we substitute expressions for $V_{0}$ and $V_{1}$ from Eq.~(\ref{eq:V_LHA_1}) into the general Eq.~(\ref{eq:exp_value_V_eff}), we find that

 and, therefore, $E_{\text{eff}}\neq E$.
 The local harmonic TGWD conserves neither the exact nor the effective energy.
 Whereas the nonconservation of the exact energy was proven in general in the discussion following Eq.~(\ref{eq:dE_dt_3}) in Sec.~\ref{subsec:time_dependence_of_E}, the nonconservation of the effective energy follows from Eq.~(\ref{eq:d_exp_Heff_dt}) because